 According to the attire club, “analogue colours are those colours which lie on either side of any given colour (in a colour wheel).
 Often these are colour schemes found in nature.
 An outfit that makes use of analogous colours usually feels harmonious.”

 Indian women often walk straight into fashion disasters!

 If you are sloppy with your accessories, you can easily ruin the elegance of your designer saree.
 Here are some examples of how not to choose accessories for sarees.

 1. Wrong footwear

-A saree is never complete without some jewelry.
+A saree is never complete without some jewellery.
 But it is important to make sure it is not overdone.
-Too much of mismatched, loud or colorful jewelry can ruin the look of the saree and make you look gaudy.
-The trick is to keep it simple and minimal so that the beauty of the saree is enhanced with one statement piece of jewelry.
+Too much of mismatched, loud or colourful jewellery can ruin the look of the saree and make you look gaudy.
+The trick is to keep it simple and minimal so that the beauty of the saree is enhanced with one statement piece of jewellery.
 It also helps you to look younger!